 Adenanthos sericeus is called woolly bush, an appropriately named shrub for its fine needles that cover it like a soft, woolly coat.
-Native to Australia, this bush is a pretty addition to many gardens and is hardy down to 25 degrees Fahrenheit (-4 degrees Celsius).
+Native to Australia, this bush is a pretty addition to many gardens and is hardy down to 25 degrees F. (-4 C.).
 With some basic adenanthos information and the right climate conditions, you can grow this easy and attractive shrub.

 What is Adenanthos?

-Adenanthos is an evergreen shrub native to the southern coastal region of Western Australia.
-Because it naturally grows along the coast, it is tolerant of wind and salt, making it a great choice for coastal gardens in the U.S. and other areas.
+Adenanthos is an evergreen shrub native to the southern coastal region of western Australia.
+Since it naturally grows along the coast, it is tolerant of wind and salt, making it a great choice for coastal gardens in the U.S. and other areas.

-When growing adenanthos plants, expect their growth to top about six to ten feet (two to three meters) tall and about six feet (two meters) wide.
-The evergreen needles are grayish-green and so fine that the shrub is soft to the touch.
+When growing adenanthos plants, expect their growth to top about 6 to 10 feet (2-3 m.) tall and about 6 feet (2 m.) wide.
+The evergreen needles are grayish green and so fine that the shrub is soft to the touch.
 It produces small red flowers periodically throughout the year that attract bees.
 In Australia, adenanthos is a popular choice for Christmas trees.